Filming In The Lewes District

 Surrounded by the South Downs National park, the Lewes District combines the best of the UK’s coast and country.
 From the iconic cliffs of Seaford Head to the historic county town of Lewes, from timber framed dwellings to medieval structures, from the rolling downs to the industrial landscape of the port town of Newhaven, the streets and vistas of our district are brimming with filming opportunities.

-Lewes District covers the following areas: LEWES TOWN, SEAFORD, PEACEHAVEN, NEWHAVEN, FALMER, DITCHING, PLUMPTON, FIRLE & GLYNE.
+Lewes District covers the following areas: LEWES TOWN, SEAFORD, PEACEHAVEN, NEWHAVEN, FALMER, DITCHING, PLUMPTON, FIRLE & GLYNDE.

 OUR FILMING CODE OF PRACTICE

-If you are interested in using any of the locations in the Lewes District for filming, please download, complete the application form below.
+If you are interested in using any of the locations in the Lewes District for filming, please do not hesitate to get in touch.
 Our team hold extensive local knowledge and will be happy to assist you with any queries you may have.
+For filming Enquiries:

 OUR HISTORIC HOUSES & BUILDINGS